INSRapperswil/green-path-optimizer/README.md

 This dashboard contains general information about the simulation network such as:

-- Aggregator Usage for<!-- REVIEW --> percentage of packets (MIN, MAX, SUM)
+- Overview about which IOAM aggregator has been used (MIN, MAX, SUM) for a percentage of packets
 - Number of packets per flow distribution
 - Number of packets per receiver time series
 - IOAM Aggregation Option error statistics